kaleLetendre/Multi-Modal-Automation-Suite/README.md

 * write a script that should be executed when that image is seen, and put it in the scripts folder

 this allows flow between actions to be determined by state and not a predefined sequence

+when you are ready to test, simply run the auto_by_image.py file